ONSdigital/aims-api/README.md

 3) Run

-    * The project consists of an assembly of several subprojects - server, parsers, model and demo-ui
+    * The project consists of an assembly of several subprojects - server, parsers and model - there used to be a demo-ui subproject but this has now been removed and there is a separate Python / Flask UI instead.
-    * The list of sub projects can be seen by running sbt projects from the root of the project.
+    * The list of subprojects can be seen by running sbt projects from the root of the project.
     * The list contains the project IDs that must be used for all sbt commands which require a Project ID to be supplied, for example:
     * sbt "project address-index-server" run

-    * The application.conf of the demo-ui can point to the API on localhost or a deployed copy of the API
     * The application.conf of the server project points to an elastic search endpoint, this can be local or a server

-    To run or test the demo-ui and server together on your local machine:
+    To run the API on your local machine:

-    Open two command windows running sbt as shown above, one for the API and one for UI

-    Use run 9001 to have the API on port 9001 and run 9000 to have the UI on 9000 (i.e. from the root of the address-index-api project run the following commands : sbt "project address-index-server" "run 9001"
+    Port 9000 is default but you can override this i.e. from the root of the aims-api project run the following commands : sbt "project address-index-server" "run 9001"
-        sbt "project address-index-demo-ui" "run 9000"
-    )
-    If the UI's application.conf is set to look at localhost:9001 for the API it will work.

-    Note that when working on the UI you can save changes and it will autodeploy.
-This doesn't work with the API becuase of the CRFSuite executable.
+    Note that Play's autodeploy feature doesn't work with the API because of the CRFSuite executable.
 You have to exit out of sbt and rerun.

 ### How do I run unit tests ###